 (I have been accused of having access to "secret girl lore" for saying what I am about to say.)

 This advice is mainly for women trying to fend off overly enthusiastic suitors of the opposite gender.
 (Some of it can also be applied to breakups in circumstances under which respect is no longer called for.)
 (N.B.
 This advice does not address (and is certainly not sufficient for) creepy stalkers, abusive boyfriends, abusive ex-boyfriends, or other psychopaths.
 This is just about your normal, everyday, hopelessly-in-lust bonehead.)
 There can be exceptions, for extenuating circumstances, to everything I say below.
 Use your brain.
+Use the below advice only if rejection of a man does not look likely to pose a threat to your safety.

 This is the key line.
 Bluntness is your best friend.
 Vagueness is also your best friend.